 Witch Finger Cookies (without food coloring!)

-These Witch Finger Cookies use jam in place of food coloring for “blood” in these gory Halloween cookies.
-Post was updated in 2021 with new photos and a fantastic gluten-free option.
+These witch finger cookies use jam in place of food coloring for “blood” in these gory Halloween cookies.
+Post was updated in 2021 (originally posted in 2011) with new photos and a fantastic gluten-free option.

 If you’re preparing for a Halloween party, these witch fingers are perfectly bewitching finger food.
 People freak out over them, so be sure to have plenty for everyone.

-If you need a witches brew to serve alongside these cookies, you have to try this Halloween Punch with Eyeballs!
-The eyeballs are all-natural and made with lychees and blueberries.
+If you need a witches brew to serve alongside these cookies, I’ve got you covered with this non-alcoholic Witches’ Brew Drink and this Witches’ Brew Cocktail.

-Most all other witch finger cookie recipes that I have found use red decorating gel.
-Food coloring doesn’t normally bother me (even though it should), but the thought of eating red decorating gel makes me queasy.
+Most all other witch finger cookie recipes that I’ve found use red decorating gel.
+Food coloring doesn’t normally bother me all that much, but the thought of eating red decorating gel makes me queasy for whatever reason.

-I’ve struggled in the past to come up with Halloween desserts that are totally free of processed food, but I was ridiculously happy to have come across these, and decorating with strawberry jam makes these cookies bloody delicious.
+I’ve struggled in the past to come up with Halloween desserts that are totally free of processed food, so I was ridiculously happy to have come across these, and decorating with strawberry jam makes these cookies extra delicious.

 Other fingernail ideas